 Nudity in art has been debated since the beginning of time.

-After all, the unclothed human figure is an important genre in art, as it has been since ancient times, beautifully featured throughout history.
+After all, the unclothed human figure is an important genre in art, as it has been beautifully featured throughout history since ancient times.

-The divine beauty of the nude figure has been a central focus of art eternal and has provided inspiration for artists as far back as cave drawings.
+The divine beauty of the nude figure has been a central eternal focus of art and has inspired artists as far back as cave drawings.
 This passion still exists today as an iconic and ongoing inspiration.
-The human form is beautiful and expressive providing an ideal subject for art, which is why so many fantastic artists have utilized the figure for their creative expression.
+The human form is beautiful and expressive, providing an ideal subject for art, which is why so many fantastic artists have utilized the figure for their creative expression.

 Eclipse — 36″ x 36″, acrylic on canvas – painted approximately life-size. © A.D.
 Cook 2004